 Central PA Youth Ballet Teaching Syllabus by Marcia Dale Weary

-From 1993-1997, Jackie danced under contract with The Pennsylvania Academy of Ballet Society and soon thereafter made her debut as a choreographer and Ballet Mistress for PABS.
+From 1993-1997, Jackie danced under contract with The Pennsylvania Academy of Ballet Society and soon thereafter made her debut at the young age of 19 as a choreographer and Ballet Mistress for PABS.
 Jackie is certified by John White of The Pennsylvania Academy of Ballet to teach The Vaganova Method.
-She has taught in NY, NH, VT and PA.
-With over 350 original pieces and several original Ballets.
-Jackie continues to choreograph and create new work for WRBA.
+She has taught in various schools throughout NY, NH, VT and PA and has over 400 original pieces as well as several original Ballets.
+Jackie continues to choreograph and create new work for WRBA every year.

-In the summer of 2009, Jackie joined ranks with some of the world’s most recognized and educated classical ballet instructors and earned her certification as an ABT Certified Teacher.
-Jackie has successfully completed the American Ballet Theatre Teacher Training Intensive in Primary through Level 7 of the ABT National Training Curriculum.
+In the summer of 2009, Jackie joined the ranks with some of the world’s most recognized and educated classical ballet instructors, earned her certification and serves as an ambassador to the American Ballet Theatre’s National Training Curriculum.
+Jackie has successfully completed the American Ballet Theatre Teacher Training Curriculum in Primary through Level 7.

 In the summer of 2019, Jackie completed Marcia Dale Weary’s Teaching Syllabus at Central Pennsylvania Youth Ballet.
-She brings to the Upper Valley the opportunity to provide dance students with a rich, deep, pristine knowledge of classical ballet technique and the ability to adapt to all styles and techniques of dance.
-Jackie is currently working on opening Junction Dance Boutique, a specialized boutique catering to all types of dancers and yogis in the Upper Valley.
-JDB will open the late fall 2021.
+With over 28 years of teaching experience Jackie brings to the Upper Valley the opportunity to provide dancers with a rich, deep, pristine knowledge of classical ballet technique and the ability to adapt to all styles and techniques of dance.
+Jackie is the proud owner of Junction Dance Boutique, a specialized Ballet boutique located right next to WRBA.

 Danae grew up in Colorado where she received the majority of her training in classical ballet under the direction of Fernando Schaffenburg.
 In addition to her training as a ballerina, Danaestudied jazz dance, musical theater, vocal music, and piano.
 As a teenager, she attended multiple dance and theatre summer intensive programs including the American Ballet Theatre and Broadway Artist’s Alliance in New York City.
 During her time at college, Danae studied nursing on a full scholarship, and she continued to pursue her passion for the performing arts by singing with the Concert Choir and Chamber Choir ensembles at Colorado State University-Pueblo and taught ballet and jazz at local dance studios.
 As a young adult, Danae sang and danced with semi-professional companies including The Musical Notesin Pueblo, CO and Performance Now Theatre Company in Denver, CO.
 After college, Danae took some time away from her nursing career to work as a performer portraying various roles at Walt Disney World in Orlando.